D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ```

 ## III.
-To get the Romanian-English translated dataset (and readme file):
+To get the Romanian-English translated dataset (and readme file) for article replication:
 ```
 bash scripts/download-translated-data.sh
 ```